Photo by João Canziani

-Si cocinas como caminas, me como hasta la raspita*
+Si cocinas como caminas, me como hasta la raspita.
+If you cook like you walk, I’ll eat even the burned part.

 With everyone hungry to visit Cuba now, photographer João Canziani and writer David Vega spent a week in the island’s markets, cafés, paladares, and home kitchens.
 Along the way, they met people who are hopeful about the change in the air but who learned long ago to make the best of what they’ve got.